Lake Superior State Lakers men's ice hockey: History

-NAIA years
+The NAIA era

-The Lake Superior State men's ice hockey program began in 1966 as a member of the NAIA, under coach Ron Mason.
-The Lakers won the first program game with a 7-0 shutout of the VFW Chippewas.
-The shutout and win streak continued through the team's second ever game when Lake Superior State College won 2-0 against the Sault (Ont.)
+Lake Superior State College (LSSC) began a men's ice hockey program in 1966 as a member of the NAIA, under coach Ron Mason.
+The Lakers won the program's first two games with two straight 7–0 shutouts of the VFW Chippewas.
+The shutout and win streak continued through the team's third game when LSSC won 2–0 against the Sault (Ont.)
 Rapids.
-The Lakers finished their inaugural season 15-5-0.
+The Lakers finished their inaugural season 15–5–0.

-The Lakers joined the International Collegiate Hockey Association (ICHA) its second season and stayed in the league through the 1973-74 season.
-The Lakers swept their first league series in program history with two high scoring games against Lakehead, winning 9-4 on November 18, 1967 and 8-6 the following night.
+The Lakers joined the International Collegiate Hockey Association (ICHA) its second season and stayed in the league through the 1973–74 season.
+The Lakers swept their first league series in program history with two high scoring games against Lakehead, winning 9–4 on November 18, 1967 and 8–6 the following night.
 The pattern continued as Lake Superior swept through the regular season and advanced to the programs first ever post-season tournament appearance in the 1968 NAIA Ice Hockey Tournament.
-The Lakers won their first ever playoff game in deciding fashion 7-1 over Gustavus Adolphus College.
-Lake Superior's run was ended in the 1968 NAIA Championship game when they lost to Bemidji State 4-5.
-History repeated itself the following season when Lake Superior again fell to Bemidji in the 1969 NAIA Championship 5-6.
-The Lakers finished the season with a record of 21-5-1, the only losses on the season coming at the hands of the Beavers.

-In the 1969-70 season Lake Superior again advanced through the ICHA regular season and the ICHA to the 1970 NAIA Tournament.
-Lake Superior advanced to the championship game against Bemidji State for the third straight season with a dominating 22-3 win over Alaska Methodist.
-The Lakers fell to Bemidji State 4-7, the third straight loss to Bemidji State in the NAIA Championship game.
+The Lakers won their first ever playoff game in decisive fashion with a 7–1 win over Gustavus Adolphus.
+Lake Superior's run was ended in the 1968 NAIA Championship game when they lost to Bemidji State 4–5.
+History repeated itself the following season when Lake Superior again fell to Bemidji in the 1969 NAIA Championship 5–6.
+The Lakers finished the 1968–69 season with a record of 21–5–1 and the only losses coming at the hands of the Beavers.
+In the 1969–70 season, the Lakers again advanced through the ICHA regular season and the ICHA to the 1970 NAIA Tournament.
+Lake Superior advanced to the championship game against Bemidji State for the third straight season with a dominating 22–3 win over Alaska Methodist.
+The Lakers fell to Bemidji State 4–7, the third straight loss to Bemidji State in the NAIA Championship game.